vivekteega/flowallet-testnet/README.md

 2. type - type of the data
 3. options - (optional, options detailed at end of module)

+Minimal Example: floCloudAPI.sendGeneralData("Hello World", "type1")
+Sends "Hello World" message to the cloud with type1 as `type` with `myFloID` as default sender and `floGlobals.adminID` as receiver

 #### requestGeneralData
 	floCloudAPI.requestGeneralData(type, options = {})
 `requestGeneralData` requests application data from the cloud.